11 Late-Night Facts About Waffle House

 The very first Waffle House opened in suburban Atlanta, so it makes sense that the most outlets can be found nearby.
-The Big Peach has 132 locations.
-The runner up—Cartersville, Georgia—only has 45.
+As of 2019, metro Atlanta boasted 263 locations.

 To be more precise, it’s 341 strips every 60 seconds.
 The chain also serves 238 orders of hash browns, 145 waffles, 110 sausage patties, and 127 cups of coffee per minute.